Policies and Terms & Conditions

 - Notice of cancellation of enrolment with the Australian College of Hospitality and Retail will be made in writing to a learner.
 A learner who has their enrolment cancelled will not be eligible for any refund of any sort and will no longer be eligible for training with the Australian College of Hospitality and Retail.
 The Australian College of Hospitality and Retail Pty Ltd has no obligation whatsoever to any learner who has their enrolment cancelled.
 Cancellation of the learners enrolment will not terminate this contract or remove your liability to make the payments you have agreed to.

-Plagiarism will not be tolerated and may lead to cancellation of enrolment with no refund.
-Learners who are warned about plagiarism and continue to submit work that is not their own will have their enrolment cancelled with no refund offered.
+Plagiarism will not be tolerated and may lead to the cancellation of enrolment with no refund, including instances where students who are warned about plagiarism continue to submit work that is not their own.

 RE-SUBMISSION OF PLAGIARISED WORK